 Painting cleaning is part of getting a new house organized for occupancy.
 Before moving into our first home, we hired professionals to do a thorough cleaning job and painting.
 The two activities were easier to complete in empty rooms.
 It would have probably taken longer if we had packed the house first with furniture and other stuff.

-Another area we needed to polish is window treatments.
+Another area we needed to polish is the Window Treatments.
 We wanted to give our guests a great first impression.
 We did a thorough check on both the blinds to see that they matched our taste.
 Our contractor took measurements of the windows before getting the right hardware.

 We live in an interconnected world today meaning that a house without internet and electricity is unbearable.
 That’s precisely why we couldn’t wait to hook up the essential amenities before relocating.
+We would most definitely need the electricity connection up and running for the amount of electronics (you can visit the site here to look at a few good ones for your own home) in the house.
 Our internet cables got connected in advance before the deadline.
 Since I had taken a week off, I made sure I was at the new house before the technician arrived.

 But there was one thing we almost forgot.
 We realized we had not changed the utility bill names two days after moving in.
-Yet we knew it is extremely important for a new homeowner to have the accounts under their name.
-Luckily, the previous occupant did not owe utility companies any outstanding bills.
+Yet we know it is extremely important for new homeowners to have the accounts under their name.
+Luckily, the previous occupant did not owe utility companies any outstanding bills for all the appliances in the house.
 As such, changing the accounts was pretty easy.
 Otherwise, we would have faced a hard time during our first month in a new home with hefty expenses.

 The house we purchased was slightly over a decade older and it was no surprise that the water pipes were exposed.
 So we had to wrap them with insulation to save energy.
 Exposed hot water pipes are prone to losing heat as water travels through them to taps and showers.
 Pipe insulation is especially critical in the garage and basement where temperatures tend to be lower.
 Moreover, insulation allows hot water to flow faster to the faucets.
 When checking the pipes, the first few feet from the heater are the most critical.
 Quality insulation pays off in the long run.
 This isn’t just because of the heat and efficient pipe work, good insulation actually helps to minimise the risk of pests, such as mice, arriving at your property.
 However, companies that offer pest control elizabethtown way, or pest control services wherever you are moving to, are there to help you if this was to occur.